Bat: Classification

 Bats are placental mammals.
 After rodents, they are the largest order, making up about 20% of known mammal species.
 In 1758, Carl Linnaeus classified the seven bat species he knew of in the genus Vespertilio in the order Primates.
 Around twenty years later, the German naturalist Johann Friedrich Blumenbach gave them their own order, Chiroptera.
-Since then, the number of described species has risen to over 1,500, traditionally classified as two suborders: Megachiroptera (megabats), and Microchiroptera (microbats/echolocating bats).
+Since then, the number of described species has risen to over 1,500, traditionally classified as two suborders: Megachiroptera (megabats) and Microchiroptera (microbats/echolocating bats).
 Not all megabats are larger than microbats.
 Several characteristics distinguish the two groups.
-Microbats use echolocation for navigation and finding prey, but megabats apart from those in the genus Rousettus do not.
-Accordingly, megabats have a well-developed eyesight.
-Megabats have a claw on the second finger of the forelimb, external ears close to form a ring and lack of a tail.
+Microbats use echolocation for navigation and finding prey, but megabats, apart from those in the genus Rousettus, do not.
+Accordingly, megabats have well-developed eyesight.
+Megabats have a claw on the second finger of the forelimb, external ears close to form a ring, and lack a tail.
 They only feed on plant material like fruit and nectar.